rometaidla/CarND-Path-Planning-Project/README.md

 #### The car drives according to the speed limit.

-The car drives according to speed limit, because exceeding speed limit is given highest cost in `trajectory_generator.cpp` [lines 71-73](./src/behavior_planner.cpp#L71):
+The car drives according to speed limit, because candidate trajectories that exceed speed limit is given highest cost in `trajectory_generator.cpp` [lines 71-73](./src/behavior_planner.cpp#L71):

 ```c++